 Why should you get your Phlebotomy Certificate at ACC?

-- Classes are held on Tuesdays and Thursdays from 5-8 p.m.
+- Classes are held in the evenings from 5-8 p.m.

 - You'll complete 120 hours of clinical internship at hospital and clinic sites